-Gamlehaugen is a mansion located in Bergen and residential home of Norwegian Royal Family.
+Gamlehaugen is a mansion located in Bergen and the residential home of the Norwegian Royal Family.
 It has history dated far back to the Middle Ages, and the list of last owners includes most of the richest men in Bergen.

-The Norwegian state has owned the castle today, and Christian Michelsen is the latest private owner and a shipping and politician magnate who became the first PM of Norway after the closure of union between Norway and Sweden.
+The Norwegian state has owned the castle today, and Christian Michelsen is the latest private owner and a shipping and politician magnate who became the first PM of Norway after the closure of the union between Norway and Sweden.
 Michelsen started building this building where he lived the rest of his life in Gamlehaugen.

 In 1925, Michelsen died, and his closest colleagues and friends started fund-raising on a national level which brought enough amount of money to enable a state to own the property.

-English park was also opened the same year to the public and ground floor of the house was opened two years later as a museum.
+English park was also opened the same year to the public and the ground floor of the house was opened two years later as a museum.
 It has been the residence of the Norwegian Royal Family in Bergen since the year 1927.